AMD-Xilinx-FPGA-Summer-Hackathon/Game-Design-Summer-Hackathon-Notice/README.md

 ![](https://raw.githubusercontent.com/AMD-Xilinx-PYNQ-Summer-Hackathon-2022/Hackathon_Notice/main/figures/hackathon_schedule.png)

-Souvenir presentation will be taken place at Yonsei University at 21st June.
+Souvenir presentation will be taken place at Yonsei University ~~at 21st June.~~ **22nd~24th June.**

+Detailed schedule will be announced through email you entered on registration page.

 # Awards